 Radiometric measurement often shows up in level measurement and generally looks like the image below.
 This graphic shows that radiometry allows for non-invasive measurement.
 Nothing in the system comes in contact with the product or the process atmosphere.

-First at all, the most important highlight in this drawing is that radiometric level measurement is the only completely non-invasive technique, since we can see, no component of the system is in contact neither with the product nor with the process atmosphere.
+First of all, the most important highlight in this drawing is that radiometric level measurement is the only completely non-invasive technique, since we can see, no component of the system is in contact neither with the product nor with the process atmosphere.

-How do gamma rays fit in?
+How do gamma rays and gamma gauges fit in?

 Gamma rays flowing through a vessel will become partially attenuated by the product inside.
 A source inside a shielded container can emit a beam of gamma rays above an operating angle, usually up to 40 degrees.
 Then a gamma-ray detector with an integrated transmitter, mounted on the opposite side of the vessel, can measure and send the data to the control system.

-The operator must know the strength of the gamma source, so that when the product is at the top of the measuring range, the detector transmits fewer pulses to measure the higher levels.
+The operator must know the strength of the gamma source so that when the product is at the top of the measuring range, the detector transmits fewer pulses to measure the higher levels.
 Conversely, when the product is at the bottom of the range, the detector transmits more pulses to measure the lower levels.